yourhead/StacksAPI/plist/controls.md

   - top: /plist
 ---

+{% include newstuff.html %}
+#### Control Arrays

+Many control types now support array types: a group of related controls.
+Control arrays share many of the same properties like `id`, `title`, and `enable`, etc. However their `default` and `subtitles` become arrays.

+To access an array value use the the property value template adding an array index.
+See the [property value](../../templates/value.html) documentation for more info.

+{% include newstuff.html %}
+#### Subtitles
+Most controls can now display a subtitle.
+Subtitles provide more contextual info and are especially helpful in array controls so that each control can be labeled.
+Omitting the label makes the control vertically more compact.

+> Note: Four-across control arrays have very limited space for subtitles.

 {% assign groups = (site.controls | sort: 'group') %}
 {% assign currentGroup = 'basic' %}

+## Controls
 <ul>
 <h3>{{ currentGroup | capitalize }}</h3>
 {% for control in groups %}